syminical/OpenComputers-Programs/CompactClaustrophobia/README.md

 I hope you find them useful; they helped me a lot. **:)**

 ### P.S.
 **Make sure you read the comments and place blocks in the correct slots!**
 **Sometimes the bot cannot pick up the items and they expire on the floor.
 Check in often!**
+**Compare the receipt screen, and the minify recipe, with the number of result blocks to determine how much you're missing; maybe you can spawn those in? ;D**

 ## Setup
 I copied `robot_hub.lua` (named `autorun` on disk) and the programs in `./minify` to a `floppy disk` for my robot.